Share Image Builder resources with Amazon RAM

-EC2 Image Builder integrates with Amazon Resource Access Manager (Amazon RAM) to allow you to share certain resources with any Amazon Web Services account or through Amazon Organizations.
-EC2 Image Builder resources that can be shared are:
+EC2 Image Builder integrates with Amazon Resource Access Manager (Amazon RAM) so that you can share the following types of Image Builder resources with any Amazon Web Services account or through Amazon Organizations.

 -